-The court continued a partnership with the Cleveland Municipal Court's "Get on Track Program" (GOT).
-This program allows probationers to attain High School diploma, G.E.D. or occupational training, find and maintain employment, attain and maintain valid driver's license and insurance, complete a community service project and increase self esteem through group motivational sessions.
+The court continued a partnership with the Cleveland Municipal Court's "Get on Track Program" (GOT), Cleveland's Drug Court and Mental Health Docket.
+These programs allow probationers to attain High School diploma, G.E.D. or occupational training, find and maintain employment, attain and maintain valid driver's license and insurance, complete a community service project and increase self esteem through group motivational sessions.
 This program makes it more efficient for the probation officers to carry-out the orders of the court.
-We also have a extremely successful relationship with the Cleveland Municipal Court Drug Court and developing Mental Health Court.